tls-attestation/exported-attestation/draft-fossati-tls-exported-attestation.md

 ## Security Guarantees

-Note that as a pure cryptographic protocol, attested TLS as-is only guarantees that the identity key used for TLS handshake is known by the the confidential environment, such as confidential virtual machine.
+Note that as a pure cryptographic protocol, attested TLS as-is only guarantees that the identity key used for TLS handshake is known by the confidential environment, such as confidential virtual machine.
 A number of additional guarantees must be provided by the platform and/or the TLS stack, and the overall security level depends on their existence and quality of assurance:

 * The identity key used for TLS handshake is generated within the confidential environment.